-What Are the Differences Between Aluminum Wiring and Copper Wiring?
+Differences Between Aluminum Wiring and Copper Wiring

-Aluminum is also much softer than copper, so this caused a bit of difficulty for electricians that were used to working with stronger copper metal wire.
-It’s easier to damage aluminum wiring, which can cause overheating.
+Aluminum is also much softer than copper.
+This caused a bit of difficulty for electricians who were used to working with stronger copper metal wire.
+It’s easier to damage aluminum wires, which can cause overheating.

-Everything moves with heat and aluminum isn’t any different.
-Aluminum wire will expand more than copper when it gets hot, so when it is repeatedly being expanded and contracted, it can cause the wire to lose connection under the screws and overheat.
+Everything moves with heat, and aluminum isn’t any different.
+Aluminum wire will expand more than copper when it gets hot.
+When it is repeatedly being expanded and contracted, it can cause the wire to lose connection under the screws and overheat.

 What’s the Solution?

-All of these issues required a solution and after some research, the problem was discovered at the connections – switches, light fixtures, at the panel, or at the connecting point of appliances.
-The solution was to provide special connectors that were approved to help eliminate any overheating or electrical flow issues.
+All of these issues required a solution.
+After some research, the problem was discovered at the connections.
+Switches, light fixtures, at the panel, or at the connecting point of appliances — that’s where the issues arose.

 What Should You Do If You Have Aluminum Wiring?

-Electricians You Can Trust
+Vancouver Electricians You Can Trust

 If you’re wondering whether your aluminum wiring is safe, contact Prairie Electric!
 We’re happy to assess your home’s electrical viability and make recommendations, as-needed.